UniExeterRSE/intro-version-control/_episodes/06_example_repo.md

 worth the effort to learn.

 One slight complication is that there are different _flavours_ of Markdown i.e. variations on the syntax.
+The <a href="https://www.markdownguide.org/basic-syntax/" target="_blank" rel="external noreferrer">basic syntax</a>
-The [basic syntax](https://www.markdownguide.org/basic-syntax/) is pretty much uniform across different flavours, but different flavours provide different ways to extend the basic syntax to handle more complicated features (such as tables).
+is pretty much uniform across different flavours, but different flavours provide different ways to extend the basic syntax to handle more complicated features (such as tables).
 We'll use the GitHub Flavoured Markdown, since (surprise!) this is what is used on GitHub.
 You